-- Copy of your driver’s license or State I.D.
+- A copy of your driver’s license, state ID, or passport.

-- Check or money order for $75.00 payable to Minnesota Department of Health.
+- A completed internship application and a check or money order for $75 payable to the Minnesota Department of Health.

 - Mortuary Science Internship Registration (PDF)

-If you have additional questions, please contact the Mortuary Science Section at the Minnesota Department of Health at 651-201-3829.
+If you have additional questions, please contact the Minnesota Department of Health Mortuary Science Section at 651-201-4200.

 - Internship Time Sheet (PDF)